mod/layer3-dcn-whitepaper/template/layer3-whitepaper.md

 , which specifies the nature of an exchange of payments benchmarked against two interest rate indexes denominated in two different currencies.
 It also specifies an initial exchange of notional currency in each different currency and the terms of that repayment of notional currency over the life of the swap

 # Conclusions

+By decoupling trading and settlement Yellow network protocol makes possible decentralization of high frequency trading and widen the access of a great variety of assets, including digital and traditional assets.

 # References